0vercl0k/wtf/linux_mode/README.md

 user@pc:/wtf/linux_mode/crash_test$ ../qemu_snapshot/gdb_server.sh
 ```

+(If you are running into `Could not access KVM kernel module: Permission denied` or KVM related errors, close an re-open your shell. `setup.sh` added the current user to the `kvm` group and it seems to require to close / re-open the shell).

 In a separate tab, scp the target file to the target VM.
 With `crash_test` this can be done by first compiling the target file:

 ```console